How Do You Clean The Disgusting Grime off Kitchen Cabinet Hinges, Knobs and Pulls?

 Mix 1 tablespoon of ammonia with 1 pint of water.
 Wipe them with this solution and soft rag, try buffing them until the tarnish and dirt is gone.
 Then just rinse with clear water and wipe dry with a clean rag.

 There are commercial products that will do the same.
 I like Weimans Instant Tarnish Remover.
 It works fast.
-But remember, this is for tarnished silver or copper hinges and knobs, not gunky ones.
+But remember, this is for tarnished silver or copper cabinet hardware and hinges, not gunky ones.
 After you get the grime off you may need to use a product like this to remove the tarnish.

 How To Clean Pewter Handles

-1 teaspoon of mild dish soap with 1 pint of water.
-Wash the hinges and door knobs well and then rinse with clean water.
+Mix 1 teaspoon of mild dish soap with 1 pint of water.
+Wash the cabinet hardware and hinges well and then rinse with clean water.
 Dry them and put them back on the cabinets.

 There are commercial products to clean pewter as well.
 My mother always used Hagerty Pewter Wash.
 It worked great!